Stoxum/casinocoin-dev-portal/README.md

-casinocoin-dev-portal
+stoxum-dev-portal
 =================

-The [CasinoCoin Developer Portal](https://dev.ripple.com) is the authoritative source for CasinoCoin documentation, including the `casinocoind` server, CasinocoinAPI, the CasinoCoin Data API, and other CasinoCoin open-source software.
+The [Stoxum Developer Portal](https://dev.ripple.com) is the authoritative source for Stoxum documentation, including the `stoxumd` server, StoxumAPI, the Stoxum Data API, and other Stoxum open-source software.

 Repository Layout